melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_101/molecular_dynamics_101.md

 > File → New molecule → (browse: 1ubq_example.psf) → load

 You should see nothing in the display, but an entry in the Main panel.
-Next load the coordinates from the **.pdb** file:
+Next load the coordinates from the **.pdb** file.
+First, select the 1ubq_example.psf entry in the VMD main panel, then:

 > File → Load data onto molecule → (browse: 1ubq_example.pdb) → load

 Now you should have the model in the display that can be moved around with the mouse.
 This is the initial starting position of the simulation.
-Next load in the trajectory data into VMD:
+Next load in the trajectory data into VMD (again, select the entry in the VMD main panel):

 > File → Load data onto molecule → (browse:1ubq_output.dcd) → load